 But what would she do?

 "Princess, I implore you to think of the welfare of your people." pleaded Vahn, leaning down inches from her, "As well as my own burning desire for you."
 He added in a whisper only to her, ending with a nip to her earlobe and a squeeze to her hips.
-It took everything not to slug him.

 She continued to resist his now not so gentle hand guidance.